import { EventEmitter } from 'events';

 - Initialize the orchestrator: Import

-MeshOrchestratorand inject your HTTP client.
-Bind thecycle-completeevent to trigger the next idle poll. - Configure validation middleware: Attach the
+MeshOrchestrator and inject your HTTP client.
+Bind the cycle-complete event to trigger the next idle poll.

-validateAndFormatSubmissionfunction to your quest submission pipeline.
-Ensure all outgoing payloads pass theproof_urland character limit checks. - Deploy the streak tracker: Instantiate
+validateAndFormatSubmission function to your quest submission pipeline.
+Ensure all outgoing payloads pass the proof_url and character limit checks.

-ReputationManagerwith UTC-synchronized timestamps.
-Hook it into your daily check-in routine and persist state to disk or a lightweight KV store. - Schedule red packet handlers: Use the off-peak windows from the configuration template.
+- Schedule red packet handlers: Use the off-peak windows from the configuration template.
 Implement a lightweight participant counter to skip high-traffic intervals automatically.

 - Run the idle loop: Start the agent, trigger

-triggerIdleCycle()on task completion or explicit idle signals, and monitor logs for tier upgrades and submission acceptance rates.
+triggerIdleCycle() on task completion or explicit idle signals, and monitor logs for tier upgrades and submission acceptance rates.
 Adjust backoff parameters based on observed API latency.